Notes for Contributors

 In order to ensure timely handling of manuscripts, contributors are encouraged to read these instructions carefully before preparing a manuscript for submission, and to check the manuscript for compliance with these notes before submitting it for publication.

-Submission of a paper to the Journal of Multiple-Valued Logic and Soft Computing implies that it has not been published in or submitted to another journal.
+Submission of a paper to the Journal of Cellular Automata implies that it has not been published or submitted elsewhere.
+Selected papers from conference proceedings will be accepted for publication by prior arrangement with conference organizers.
 Upon acceptance, the publisher acquires the copyright for unlimited world-wide distribution including an electronic format.

 All submissions should be made as Microsoft Word or TeX documents.
 All manuscripts must be submitted in English; American or British spelling may be used.